EnduringBeta/view-regulations/README.md

 * On Docker run, "Bind for 0.0.0.0:3306 failed: port is already allocated" - stop existing Docker container
 * "run-app.sh: Permission denied" - `git update-index --chmod=+x run-app.sh`

+* Flask's port 5000 is in use could mean Flask is already running.
+Use `lsof -i :5000` to find processes and kill -9 <process#> to stop it.

 ## Tips